symfony/symfony-docs/book/forms.rst

 rendered, along with a label and error message (if there is one).
 As easy as this is, it's not very flexible (yet).
 Usually, you'll want to render each form field individually so you can control how the form looks.
-You'll learn how to do that in the ":ref:`form-rendering-template`" section.
+You'll learn how to do that in the ":ref:`book-forms-rendering-template`" section.

 Before moving on, notice how the rendered ``task`` input field has the value of the ``task`` property from the ``$task`` object (i.e. "Write a blog post").